hookflash/hcs-stack-customer-oauth/README.md

   1. Filing generic issues at https://github.com/hookflashco/hcs-stack-customer-oauth/issues
   2. Sending sensitive questions to support@hookflash.com

-You will get a URL to your own **oAuth Identity Provider Sandbox** that you can use to test your integration.
+You will get a URL to your own **Integration Sandbox** that you can use to test your integration.